je-suis-tm/quant-trading/README.md

 > Can we pretend that airplanes in the night sky are like shooting stars?
 I could really use a wish right now!<br><br>
 > --- Hayley Williams, Lead Vocalist of Paramore

+Shooting star, such a poetic name, is merely a simple candlestick pattern.
+It has a long upper shadow, little lower shadow and a small real body, which resonates the shape of a shooting star.
+Similar to a real comet, shooting star is a jinxed signal.
+It indicates the beginning of a bearish momentum after a price uptrend.
+However, the definition of a shooting star in mathematics is sophisticated.
+Not many candlesticks can suffice the rigid criteria of shooting star.
+In practice, people relax the constraint on shooting star in order to trigger the signal.

+A sibling of shooting star is called hammer which is effectively a vertical flipped shooting star with bullish outlook.
+The close price of a hammer is supposed to be higher than the open price.
+Another sibling of shooting star is called inverted hammer.
+Inverted hammer shares the same shape with shooting star, but inverted hammer comes with higher close price than open price and usually is an omen of price hike.
+Nonetheless, there is no "inverted shooting star".
+As malicious as it sounds, the official name is called hanging man...

 *Click <a href=https://github.com/je-suis-tm/quant-trading/blob/master/Shooting%20Star%20backtest.py>here</a> to be redirected to the script.*

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/preview/shooting%20star%20positions.png)